Sylas Build Guide by LegendLuklus

-4) His Q. Sylas' poke is very powerful because it doesn't just initially keep them back, but the extra explosion keeps the enemy from stepping into that region until the explosion has gone off.
+4) His Q. Sylas' poke ( Chain Lash) is very powerful because it doesn't just initially keep them back, but the extra explosion keeps the enemy from stepping into that region until the explosion has gone off.
 You have to be careful not to steal cs with it though, but if you go Remnant of the Aspect it shouldn't be a problem.

 5) His Ult.
 I know I have just listed nearly all of his abilities, but they work for a Support.
-His ult is obviously useful for any Role, and so are his other abilities, but because you spend your time in Bot lane a lot, you always have the choice of between 2 ultimates to steal.
+Hijack is obviously useful for any Role, and so are his other abilities, but because you spend your time in Bot lane a lot, you always have the choice of between 2 ultimates to steal.
 So when one enemy is on cooldown, you can steal the ult from the other.

+With the 9.5 Sylas buffs, Sylas Support is stronger, because his poke: Chain Lash is better, and his W may as well have been reverted back to how it was before.
 Also, the fastest way to lock in or ban Sylas in a game is to type 'sas' in the search box.

 Aftershock: I went with Aftershock, because of the extra damage it deals once you successfully hit an enemy champion with your E. It also gives you armour and magic resist for 2.5 seconds, which help you to survive engagements.

 Shield Bash: This works well with your Passive and your E, as once you gain the shield from your E, you E again to get close to the enemy and auto-attack them.
 The auto-attack is enhanced by both your passive and your Shield Bash to deal more damage.